solanasoap/portal/README.md

 1. Create a new keypair locally using `solana-keygen new -o soapkeypair.json`.
 2. Open the `soapkeypair.json` file, and copy its contents `[18,223,250,12...]`.
 3. Open your desktop wallet, and import this private key.
 4. Go to [Shadow Storage](https://shadow.storage) and create a new space using the `soapkeypair` wallet.
-Copy the space's address.
+Open the space, and copy it's address from the URL (pubkey).

 ### Run
 1. Clone the repo, open in your editor
 2. Rename `.env.local.example` to `.env.local`, and open it.
 3. Adjust all values to your setup, and save the file.
     - `SOAP_KEYPAIR` is `soapkeypair.json`
-    - `API_KEY` is not needed in case the public mainnet-beta RPC is used.
+    - `API_KEY` is not needed in case a public RPC is used.
-4. Search for and replace all mentions of `aquaZKhcuUU1KetKdzNzumpbzEvcyHMqbkyysnMjMWr` to your `soapkeypair.json` pubkey.
-5. Run `yarn dev`, and you'll be able to create soaps on your own.
+4. Run `yarn dev`, and you'll be able to create soaps on your own.

 ### Mintor portal
 To customize the mintor portal (`/dealer`), you need to deploy your own version of the soap program.
 The program deployed at `soap4c4g3L9vQUQYSCJxhTbHdJYSiX3aZPzPGnp2CoN` only accepts `mintTo` transactions from `aquaZKhcuUU1KetKdzNzumpbzEvcyHMqbkyysnMjMWr`, which is the keypair running on the deployed backend.
 See the constraint at `/programs/src/constants.rs`.